AryanSunkersett/AryanSunkersett/README.md

-- 🔭 I’m currently working on API usage
+- 🔭 I’m currently working on contributing to the data science community at UCLA!
 - :bar_chart: I’m currently experimenting with Power BI and Tableau
 - :video_game: Ask me about the future of the eSports industry
 - 😄 Pronouns: he/him